RM-Terrell/python-scratch-pad/README.md

-# Python 3.14 Scratch Pad
+# Python Scratch Pad

 A lightweight, isolated development environment designed for writing Python code, solving algorithm challenges, running benchmarks, or any other Python experimentation without polluting or depending on your local machine.

-Built on **VS Code Dev Containers**, this project provides a zero-configuration setup for Python code using the latest, fastest tooling available.
+Built on VS Code Dev Containers, this project provides a zero-configuration setup for Python code using the latest, fastest tooling available.

 ## Current Features